The most important things cannot be measured. The issues that are most important, long term, cannot be measured in advance.

 For more on this approach, see chapter 22 of Scaling Software Agility: Best Practices for Large Enterprises .

 Lean Portfolio Management Self-Assessment

-The Lean Portfolio Management team continuously assesses and improves their methods.
-This is often done through a structured, periodic self-assessment process.
-When the LPM team completes the spreadsheet, which you can download below, it will automatically produce a radar chart like the one shown in Figure 6, highlighting relative strengths and weaknesses.
+The Lean Portfolio Management (LPM) continuously assesses and improves their methods.
+The LPM periodically conducts a self-assessment questionnaire to measure their performance, which automatically produces a radar chart like the one shown in Figure 4.
+It highlights the relative strengths and weaknesses.